ym-pett/motiondetection/README.md

-This repository contains (or at least will contain) some experiments on data collected from using wearable sensor data collected for recognition of activities in clinical environments, available from from the [UCI Machine Learning Repository](https://archive.ics.uci.edu/ml/datasets/Activity+recognition+with+healthy+older+people+using+a+batteryless+wearable+sensor#).
+This repository contains (or at least will contain) some experiments on data collected from using wearable sensor data collected for recognition of activities in clinical environments.

 ## Development